datastaxdevs/workshop-IOS-Swift-Astra/README.md

 $ rm Podfile
 ```

-3. Make sure to comment out the whole *MLTextRecognizer.swift* file once you are in XCode because the import statements will cause problems if the Pods were deleted successfully.
+3. Make sure to comment out the whole *MLTextRecognizer.swift* file once you are in Xcode because the import statements will cause problems if the Pods were deleted successfully.
 Also comment out this line in the *PictureReceipt.swift* file:

 ```swift
 getPricesAsArray(image: image)